Hemp Agrimony seeds - Eupatorium cannabinum - Native Wildflower

 The flowers attract many different kinds of insects including Red Admiral and Small Tortoiseshell butterflies.

-Hemp Agrimony attracts / provides food for the following creatures:
+Hemp Agrimony attracts and provides food for many different species including:

 • Bees, including the rare Violet Carpenter Bee